jfcarr/media-multi/README.md

 # media-multi

 This is a utility for performing bulk conversions of media (audio, image, and video) files.
-All conversions are currently presets, but a future version will support custom conversions.
+You can specify a preset conversion, or custom.
 It is tested in Linux only!

 This is a convenience utility.
 It requires the following applications to be installed to handle the heavy lifting: